Mainland/Hong Kong Economies

 Honorary Senior Research Fellow in the Hong Kong Institute of Economics and Business strategy of the University of Hong Kong

-Kenny Shui Senior Researcher of Our Hong Kong Foundation
+Mr. Kenny Shui Senior Researcher, Our Hong Kong Foundation

-Noel Tsang Research Assistant of Our Hong Kong Foundation
+Mr. Noel Tsang Researcher, Our Hong Kong Foundation

-Sarah So Research Assistant of Our Hong Kong Foundation
+Ms. Judy Chen Assistant Researcher, Our Hong Kong Foundation